Warfare and invasion

 About 1829 Kōtiro Hinerangi of Ngāti Ruanui was taken to Ngāpuhi by a raiding party as a slave for Hōne Heke.
 However, she soon married a Scot, Alexander Grey.
 Their daughter Te Paea (Mary Sophia Grey) was born about 1832.
 She later became famous as the main guide to the Pink and White Terraces at Lake Rotomahana before they were lost in the Tarawera eruption of 1886.
 A few days before the eruption Sophia had seen a phantom canoe on the lake, which she interpreted as a bad omen.
 After the destruction Sophia moved to Rotorua, where she was a guide at Whakarewarewa until she died in 1911.

 The pā fell after a three-month siege.
-Of the battle, Rev. William Woon later wrote that Te Ruaki ‘was never mentioned but with sorrow, on account of so many of their fathers and friends falling there’.
+Of the battle, the Reverend William Woon later wrote that Te Ruaki ‘was never mentioned but with sorrow, on account of so many of their fathers and friends falling there’.
 2 The war party moved on, taking Ōhangai pā and then assaulting Waimate-ōrangi-tuapeka pā in the battle known as Ngā Ngutu-maioro.
 This battle lasted nine fruitless days, during which Te Matakātea (the clear-eyed) killed many invaders with his musket.
 Finally, Te Wherowhero asked for peace, saying:

 Kātahi anō taku rākau ka hoki mai.
 Ka hoki ake nei au, e kore anō e ara mai te rau o taku patu.